junior-jl/learning-python/object-oriented-programming/notes.md

   <img src="https://user-images.githubusercontent.com/69206952/179062303-c64c2241-ad56-49c4-8abc-3a7093d3d398.png"/>
 </p>

 From the above illustration, you can see that the state of the object is generally modeled using _variables_ in a class, and the behaviour is modeled using _methods_.
-There can be many different objects of the same class.
+There can be different objects of the same class.
 Each can be in an independent state, but all of them will share the same behaviour and characteristics.

 ### User-defined data types